Wafik El-Deiry: Research

 As an independent investigator at University of Pennsylvania, El-Deiry discovered TRAIL death receptor 5 (DR5) in 1997.
 His group was first to combine gene silencing with bioluminescence imaging in vivo and to use molecular imaging for drug screening.
 His group created a knockout mouse of death receptor 5 (DR5) that shows reduced apoptosis in vivo after exposure to gamma-radiation, and increased tumor susceptibility in tumor-prone genetic backgrounds.
 The mechanism by which cell death occurs in vivo after radiation or other DNA damage has remained an important question that has been studied by Michael B. Kastan, Scott W. Lowe, Karen Vousden, and others.
 El-Deiry's contribution was to define the role of the extrinsic cell death pathway through p53 regulation of death receptor 5.

 El-Deiry worked on drug synergies and discovered a potent cancer therapeutic interaction between TRAIL and sorafenib.
 In 2013, his group reported a TRAIL-inducing compound TIC10 as a novel cancer therapeutic and dual inhibitor of ERK and Akt.
 TIC10 (also known as ONC201) could cross the blood-brain barrier and treat glioblastoma brain cancer in mice.
-Glioblastoma is a difficult to treat cancer with a high mortality rate.
-ONC201 is being tested in the clinic at Massachusetts General Hospital and New York University with some evidence of response in patients with glioblastoma.
-By 2016, TIC10 was found to trigger an integrated stress response leading to anti-tumor effects.
-ONC201/TIC10 is active against cancer stem cells and blocks cancer stem cell gene signatures.
-ONC201 can bind a subtype of dopamine receptors.
-Unlike TRAIL which is active against a subset of triple negative breast cancer (TNBC), ONC201 has preclinical anti-tumor efficacy against ER/PR+.
-Her2+ and TNBC.
-El-Deiry reported that ONC201 synergizes with TRAIL, and described the discovery in a video interview.
-Analogues of ONC201, including ONC206 and ONC212 have been described and demonstrate some differential activities as compared to ONC201.
-ONC212 has preclinical activity in pancreatic cancer, liver cancer and melanoma.
-In 2021, Dr. El-Deiry was invited to speak about the impact of his research and the development of the Cancer Center at Brown University.